 - Cordless drills (They are our most in-demand tool.
 One drill has been out 120 times in 3 years!)

 The story of a donated woodworking bench has particular significance to our founder, Chris Hellawell.
 Read the story of Bench Mark on our blog.

 How to donate

-Ideally, donations come in to our Leith Depot location on Wednesday evenings (9 Spey Street Lane, 17:00 – 20:00).
-We greatly appreciate a heads-up email with pictures for particularly large donations so we can make sure someone is available to sort and store things properly.
+We greatly appreciate a heads-up email with pictures for particularly large donations so we can make sure someone is available to receive, sort and store things properly.
+Ideally, donations come in to our Leith Depot location.
+See opening times under our contact page.
 Donations at other locations need to be organised ahead of time with one of our staff members.

 Unfortunately, it is really difficult for us to pick up tools.
 It is possible we can swing by if we are in your vicinity, but this would need to be planned in advance and it might be a while before we can schedule it.
 But if this is the only option, please get in touch and we will do our best.